lpowersbg/watson-control/README.md

 ## Installation
 This has several dependencies.
-Pillow and HIDAPI have installation instructions baked into the Streamdeck library instructions.:
+Pillow and HIDAPI have installation instructions baked into the Streamdeck library instructions:
 - Python 3.9 – May work with older Python 3 versions, just untested.
 - Python-Elgato-Streamdeck Library – This can be installed via npm.
 Documentation can be found at the link.
 This allows easy interaction with the Streamdeck.
 - Pillow – Also installable via npm.
 This is used to make the images for the key tiles.